Economy

 - The most important export sectors are the electromechanical, automotive and chemical industries.

-- The main foreign trade partners are Germany, Czechia, Slovakia, Italy, France and the UK.
+- The main foreign trade partners are Germany, Czechia, France, Italy and the UK.

 - A high national ranking of entities selling online – 2.6% of the total exports.

-- The second region in Poland in terms of expenditure on R&D – above 2% of the GDP.
+- This is the only one region in Poland in terms of expenditure on R&D – above 2,5% of the GDP.